nialov/drillcore-transformations/docs/usage.rst

 **Name** is the column name that you wish to add to the identification list.

 Example where you wish to add "alpha_measurements" as a new identifier for an alpha measurement:

 .. code-block:: python

+	from dtp.usage import add_column_name
-	dtp.add_column_name("MEASUREMENTS", "alpha", "alpha_measurements")
+	add_column_name("MEASUREMENTS", "alpha", "alpha_measurements")

 To reset the config file to defaults and **erase** all modifications:

 .. code-block:: python

-	dtp.initialize_config()
+	from dtp.usage import initialize_config
+	initialize_config()

 Transforming data
 ------------------
-Methods for transforming data in .csv or .xlsx format are found in drillcore_transformations.drillcore_transformations.usage:
+Methods for transforming data in .csv or .xlsx format are found in drillcore_transformations.usage:

 .. code-block:: python